Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 <img src="_img/09_15_07.png"; alt="New folder option" style="border:1px solid Silver; display: block; margin: auto;" />

-For TFVC, you'll specify a folder name and then check it in.
-For Git, because empty folders aren't permitted, you'll also have to specify a file name, optionally edit the file, then commit it.
+For TFVC, you’ll specify a folder name and then check it in.
+For Git, because empty folders aren’t permitted, you’ll also have to specify a file name, optionally edit the file, then commit it.

 Additionally, for Git, The **New file** dialog has been enhanced to accept slashes to create subfolders.